kentik/community_sdk_python/docs/README.md

 For error handling there is an exception hierarchy that allows to handle:
 - validation errors - when library user tries to create an incomplete/invalid resource
 - deserialization erors - when invalid or incomplete resource json representation is received from KentikAPI
-- protocol errors - errors covering selected HTTP error codes, in particular
+- protocol errors - errors covering selected HTTP error codes, in particular:
   - `IntermittentError` - request can be reattempted and succeed after a delay
   - `RateLimitExceededError` - effect of throttling on KentikAPI side